itsmeibrahimm/LeetCode-Java-Solutions/README.md

 # Architecture and Tech Stack

-The `payment-service` is a Kubernetes pod with at least two containers:
+The `payment-service` is a Kubernetes pod with two containers:

-- the `web` container, which runs a `flask` app behind a `uwsgi` web server
-- the `nginx` sidecar, which shares a `socket` with the `web` container to perform reverse proxying and queuing
+- The `web` container running gunicorn-uviron-fastapi asyncio web service where
+    - `fastapi` running asyncio supported web application
+    - `uvicorn` running on top of `fastapi` web app as an ASGI web server and providing event loop implementation
+    - `gunicorn` running as process manager spawning up multiple uvicorn workers for parallelism
-- (optional) the `runtime` sidecar, used for configuration management
+- The `runtime` sidecar, used for configuration management

 The following technologies/frameworks are used across the entire stack: